CPMpy/cpmpy/docs/modeling.md

 observe how we first map the CPMpy variables to native variables by calling `s.solver_vars()`, and then give these to the native solver API directly.
 This is in fact what happens behind the scenes when posting a DirectConstraint, or any CPMpy constraint.

 While directly calling the solver offers a lot of freedom, it is a bit more cumbersome as you have to map the variables manually each time.
 Also, you no longer have a declarative model that you can pass along, print or inspect.
-In contrast, a `DirectConstraint` is a CPMpy expression so its use is identical to other constraints.
+In contrast, a `DirectConstraint` is a CPMpy expression so it can be part of a model like any other CPMpy constraint.
+Note that it can only be used as top-level (non-nested, non-reified) constraint.

 ## Hyperparameter search across different parameters
 Because CPMpy offers programmatic access to the solver API, hyperparameter search can be straightforwardly done with little overhead between the calls.